Amritanshu2/Movie_Review_Website/README.md

 Content Management: Supports CRUD operations for movies, actors, and trailers.
 Notification System: Real-time notifications for new content and user activities.
 Advanced Search: Implements searching and filtering functionality for movies and actors.
-Error Handling: Provides comprehensive error handling and response messages.
+Error Handling: Comprehensive error handling and response messages.
 Back-end Frameworks, Libraries, and Tools:
 Node.js
 Express.js